 Think about the mood you want to create in your room when you’re selecting fabrics.
 A heavy brocade or velvet fabric will look and feel sumptuous at the window.
 These fabrics are traditionally used in country houses with impressively large windows, but can translate well into any home where you want to create a luxurious and decadent feel.

 A sheer voile curtain creates the illusion of light and space so is a good choice for small rooms which don’t get a lot of light.
 Voiles can also be used as a layering fabric over a blind or in combination with a heavier curtain to create texture and interest at the window.
 Cotton and linen curtains are crisp and fresh, and are ideal for people who love a natural look and feel.
-And of course silk curtains are the most luxurious of all.
-They have a gorgeous sheen which adds a level of sophistication to any interior scheme.
+And of course velvet curtains are the most luxurious of all.
+They have a gorgeous texture which adds a level of sophistication to any interior scheme.

 Match your curtains with blinds

 Make a real feature of your bay window by mixing and matching curtains and blinds.
 You can successfully combine curtains with all types of blinds to create different looks and styles.
 To maximise light, try combining curtains with wooden or metal venetian blinds.
 These slatted blinds allow light to filter through while also helping to maintain privacy.
 Roman blinds add an extra layer of luxury and cosiness, as well as giving you flexibility to combine plain and patterned fabrics to suit your interior style.